Posted in Content | 6-min read

 1. Tie it Up, Don’t Just End it

 Do you have a more significant point to make following all of the information you’ve served up?
-You need to be able to expound intelligently about how these details work together to make your point.
+You need to be able to expound intelligently on how these details work together to make your point.
 Failing to do so leaves the reader feel unsatisfied without a compelling takeaway.

 If you’re having trouble concluding your piece, there’s a good chance you just likely forgot your first main point in the writing process.
 Take a second to remember why you chose to write about this subject in the first place.
 What points were you trying to make that needed to be substantiated?
 Now is your chance to make such points.